Abduction of the Woman Leading the Belarus Revolution Is Classic KGB ‘Terror’ Ploy

 Markov, who is a member of the Russia-Belarus Union’s public chamber, said the Belarusian leader was acting within his rights.
 “Lukashenko is going to arrest and investigate all organizers of the state coup; most of them will end up abroad in Lithuania or Poland,” he said.

-“This is a false reason to say that all of us, 600 members of the Coordinating Council were going to do something,” said one of the Coordinating Council leaders Svetlana Alexievich, who won the Nobel Prize for Literature in 2015.
+“This is false to say that all of us, 600 members of the Coordinating Council were going to do something,” said one of the leaders Svetlana Alexievich, who won the Nobel Prize for Literature in 2015.
 “A Belarusian nation is being born right in front of our eyes.”

 Nicolai Khalezin, the director of the Belarusian Free Theater, has known Kolesnikova for many years.
 He told The Daily Beast he was upset that she had been out walking in the street without protection.
 He fears the worst.
 “Lukashenko is obviously going after every leading member of the Coordinating Council,” he said.
 “So I would not be surprised if Kolesnikova is in the KGB prison on Gorodskoi Val and that Lukashenko has ordered her to be investigated on charges of staging a coup.”